Certificates in P and Subquadratic-Time Computation of Radius, Diameter, and all Eccentricities in Graphs: Lower and upper certificates for eccentricities

 \paragraph{Examples.} A path with $2k+1$ nodes has a radius certificate with two nodes (the two extremities) and a diameter certificate with one node (its mid-point).
+More generally, \guillaume{a graph $G$ has a one-node diameter certificate if and only if $\diam(G)=2\rad(G)$.
+Indeed, in one direction, if $\diam(G) = 2\rad(G)$ then any central node forms a diameter certificate (see also Proposition~\ref{prop:d=2r-any}).
+In the other direction, if some diameter certificate is reduced to some node $c$, then $\diam(G) \le 2(\diam(G)-e(c))$, which implies $e(c) \le \diam(G)/2$.
+Since $\diam(G) \le 2\rad(G)$ for any graph $G$, and moreover $e(c) \ge \rad(G)$, we obtain as desired $e(c) = \rad(G) = \diam(G)/2$.}

-More generally, any graph $G$ such that $\diam(G)=2\rad(G)$ has a one node diameter certificate (a center).
-It can be shown that any tree has a radius certificate of two nodes (two well chosen leaves) while its centers (at most two nodes) form a diameter certificate.
-A square grid has a radius certificate with four nodes (the corners) while its centers (at most four nodes) form a diameter certificate.
-As an extreme example of graph with large certificates, consider a cycle $C$.
-Its only radius and diameter certificates are both the whole set of its nodes.
-More generally, the whole set of nodes is the only diameter certificate of any graph where all nodes have same eccentricity (when radius equals diameter).
+It can be shown that any tree has a radius certificate of two nodes (two well chosen leaves) while its centers (at most two nodes) form a diameter certificate. \guillaume{More generally, a graph $G$ has a radius certificate of size two (that is best possible) if and only if $\diam(G) \ge 2\rad(G)-1$.
+Indeed, in one direction, if $\diam(G) \ge 2\rad(G)-1$ then any diametral pair forms a radius certificate (see also Proposition~\ref{prop:d>2r-2}).
+In the other direction, if some radius certificate is reduced to two nodes $x,y$ then let $c$ be on a shortest path from $x$ to $y$ such that $d(c,x) = \left\lceil d(x,y)/2\right\rceil$.
+Then $d(c,x) \ge \rad(G)$, and so, $2\rad(G) \le 2d(c,x) = 2\left\lceil d(x,y)/2\right\rceil \le d(x,y) +1 \le \diam(G) +1$.} A square grid has a radius certificate with four nodes (the corners) while its centers (at most four nodes) form a diameter certificate.